 — and finally violent:

 The Toddler hit the floor with the force of a (rather melodramatic) cannonball.
-Tears leapt to their eyes with an immediacy and authenticity that Meryl Streep would kill for.
+Tears leapt to their eyes with speed and authenticity for which Meryl Streep would commit murder.
 Mouth contorted.
 Limbs flailed in agony.
 “EEEEEEEEEEEEEEE!!!!!” they wailed, and then “NoooooooOOOOO!!!”

 And Behaviorism?
 It was dead.
 It had never lived at all.
 Here we had been leading parents astray all these years: “Ignore them,” we said.
 “It will work wonders,” we said.